Online HAZWOPER Training Courses

-This 24-hour Hazwoper online training course is designed for workers at the hazardous materials operations level and technician level who are responding in an offensive fashion to stop emergency releases or spills of hazardous materials, as well as incident commanders.
+This 24-hour Hazwoper online training course is designed for workers at the hazardous materials operations level and technician level who are responding in an offensive fashion to stop emergency releases or spills of hazardous materials, as well as incident commanders at these events.
 Training is based on the OSHA Hazwoper standard 1910.120.
 All online training courses will need to be supplemented by the employer with additional information and/or hands-on training and evaluation that may be needed to comply with their site-specific policies and procedures and/or OSHA regulations.
 Print your personalized certificate of training immediately upon successful completion of the course.

 HAZWOPER 8-hour Online Annual Refresher course - $59*